 SatNavs need to be better assistants

 They need a natural human interface – and again, I’m not talking about the graphical UI.
 A natural human interface is organized according to how humans think and act and is designed to predict the human needs.
 For humans, not all places they go to are destinations, some are simply necessary stopovers along the way to the real destination.
-Other times people don’t know their destinations, instead, they just want to get somewhere and do something.
+Other times people don’t know their destinations, instead, they just want to get to somewhere and do something.

 The person navigation assistants should suggest available options for the routes without waiting for the human operator to search for them in the increasingly complex menus.